-- 1. Engage the log turner arm.
-Let the arm rise until it touches the log and starts to turn it. - 2.
-Spin the log against the side supports until it is turned the way you want it for the first cut. - 3.
-To turn the log more, clamp the log against the side supports and lower the turner arm below the log. - 4.
+- 1. Raise the log turner until the arm touches the log and starts to turn it. - Spin the log against the side supports until it is turned the way you want it for the first cut. - To turn the log more, clamp the log against the side supports and lower the turner arm below the log. - 4.
 Raise the turner arm to get a new bite on the log. - 5.
 Disengage the clamp and continue turning the log. - 6.
 Repeat steps 3 through 5 until the log is turned as desired.